 - Promote collaborative efforts in basic and clinical science.

-- Non-invasively collect biomarker information, such as MRI scans.
+- Non-invasively collect biomarker information, (eg.- MRI scans).

 - Maintain an aged nonhuman primate tissue archive for scientific discovery.

 - Explore the ONPRC database for describing aging in the primate model.

 Recent studies using the APR have examined age effects on functional-anatomical changes, including the interaction of diet, reproductive senescence, and hormone treatment on the brain, immunity, circadian rhythms, sleep disruption, stroke, cancer, cardiovascular disease, macular degeneration, genomics, as well as establishing the parameters of normative aging.

 For tissue requests, and/or questions on animal availability or collaborative projects contact Steven Kohama, Ph.D. at firstname.lastname@example.org.

 To develop opportunities for research in the field of nonhuman primate metabolism, Dr. Paul Kievit and his colleagues have established two colonies of macaques that are fed a diet high in saturated fat, simple carbohydrates and cholesterol.
 These Diet-Induced Obesity (DIO) nonhuman primate (NHP) models are maintained in an effort to understand the progression of obesity and its associated metabolic disorders, as well as to provide a model for treating these disorders.
 Briefly, the two models are:

 1. DIO Rhesus macaques (Macaca mulatta).
 These studies involve singly- or group-housed animals that have extensive phenotypic characterization, including glucose tolerance, insulin tolerance, food intake, energy expenditure, activity, and cardiovascular function.
 These macaques have been used in a variety of studies, including investigation of cardiovascular changes in response to a high-fat diet, as well as pharmaceutical and surgical therapeutics for obesity.